Here’s what’s in the new $900 billion stimulus package

 The bill comes at a critical time for the recovery as the coronavirus pandemic is overwhelming the nation’s healthcare system and scores of Americans were set to lose federal aid by the end of the year.
-Bill language was just released late Sunday, and The Washington Post confirmed some details of what’s in and out of the bill.
+A bill summary was released late Sunday, and The Washington Post confirmed some details of what’s in and out of the bill.

 In: Stimulus checks; jobless benefits; aid for businesses, schools and childcare; money for vaccine distribution